-Explain the impact of your decision on your argument.
+Explain the impact of your decision on your informative paper.

-- (i) If an online writing community has been established for the class, instruct students to post their revised drafts for sharing with peers and/or assessment.
+- 1 If an online writing community has been established for the class, instruct students to post their revised drafts for sharing with peers and/or assessment.
 (Students' use of the online writing community addresses the expectations of W.9-10.6.) - Students follow along.